-For the past six years we have experienced God's amazing grace at Resurrection Downtown and this is just the beginning!
+For the past seven years we have experienced God's amazing grace at Resurrection Downtown and this is just the beginning!
 We are asking you to please join us on this incredible adventure of changing lives, transforming the heart of Kansas City and renewing the church.
 We would love your commitment to devote your time, talent, prayer and heart to this endeavor.
 Over the next three weeks, please pray for vision and discernment as you consider your sacrificial gift and make your commitment.

 We invite sacrificial commitments through the duration of this project which extends through March 31, 2019.
 Every commitment matters.
 Please consider filling out a commitment card below.

 Glory to God, who is able to do far beyond all that we could ask or imagine by his power at work within us; glory to him in the church and in Christ Jesus for all generations, forever and always.
 Amen.